Northwest India: Geography

-The region consists of four main regions – the Western Himalayas covering the states and territories of Jammu and Kashmir, Ladakh, Himachal Pradesh and Uttarakhand; the Sutlej-Yamuna Plain covering the states of Punjab, Haryana and Delhi; the Upper Gangetic plain covering the state of Uttar Pradesh; and the Thar Desert covering the state of Rajasthan.
+The region consists of four main regions – the Western Himalayas covering the states and territories of Jammu and Kashmir, Ladakh, Himachal Pradesh and Uttarakhand; the Sutlej-Yamuna Plain covering the states of Punjab, Haryana, Chandigarh and Delhi; the Upper Gangetic plain covering the state of Uttar Pradesh; and the Thar Desert covering the state of Rajasthan.

 The northern part is mountainous and includes the Western Himalayas and extends into the Tibetan Plateau.
 The states of Jammu and Kashmir, Himachal and Uttarakhand are located in the Western Himalayas.
 The union-governed territory of Ladakh is the western part of the Tibetan Plateau.

-The southern region is flat and consists of the middle portion of Indo-Gangetic plains and the Thar Desert.
+The southern region is flat and consists of the middle portion of Indo-Gangetic Plain and the Thar Desert.
 The states of Punjab and Haryana are located in the Trans-Gangetic plain along with the territories of Chandigarh and National Capital Territory, and the state of Uttar Pradesh is located in the Upper Gangetic plain or the Doab region.
 The state of Rajasthan extends across the Thar Desert and a small part of the Gangetic plain.

 Languages

-The languages spoken in this region belong to the Indo-Aryan language family of the Indo-European languages and are divided into six main groups: Dardic languages, Pahari languages, northwestern Indo-Aryan languages, Rajasthani languages, and Central Indo-Aryan languages.
-Kashmiri and Dogri (of the Pahari group) are spoken in Jammu and Kashmir, Punjabi (northwestern Indo-Aryan language) is spoken in Punjab, Kumaoni and Garhwali (of the Pahari group) are spoken in Uttarakhand, Himachali languages (of the Pahari group) are spoken in Himachal Pradesh, Haryanvi (Central Indo-Aryan language) is spoken in Haryana, Hindi and Awadhi (Central Indo-Aryan languages) are spoken in Uttar Pradesh, and Rajasthani languages are spoken in Rajasthan.
+The languages spoken in this region belong to the Indo-Aryan language family of the Indo-European languages and are divided into six main groups: Dardic languages, Pahari languages, Northwestern Indo-Aryan languages, Rajasthani languages, and Central Indo-Aryan languages.
+Kashmiri and Shina (of the Dardic group) and Dogri (of the Pahari group) are spoken in Jammu and Kashmir, Punjabi (northwestern Indo-Aryan language) is spoken in Punjab, Kumaoni and Garhwali (of the Pahari group) are spoken in Uttarakhand, Himachali languages (of the Pahari group) are spoken in Himachal Pradesh, Haryanvi (Central Indo-Aryan language) is spoken in Haryana, Hindi and Awadhi (Central Indo-Aryan languages) are spoken in Haryana, Delhi, Chandigarh, Uttar Pradesh, and Rajasthani languages are spoken in Rajasthan.

-Sino-Tibetan languages, like Tibetan, are spoken in Ladakh.
+Sino-Tibetan languages, like Tibetan and Ladakhi, are spoken in Ladakh.